312-50v13 Certified Ethical Hacker Exam (CEHv13) Questions and Answers

 A penetration tester is tasked with identifying vulnerabilities on a web server running outdated software.
 The server hosts several web applications and is protected by a basic firewall.
 Which technique should the tester use to exploit potential server vulnerabilities?

-Based on the described method, which Wi-Fi discovery technique are you employing?
+Based on the observed behavior, which SQL injection technique are you employing?

 A penetration tester is assessing an organization ' s cloud infrastructure and discovers misconfigured IAM policies on storage buckets.
 The IAM settings grant read and write permissions to any authenticated user.
 What is the most effective way to exploit this misconfiguration?